The Gauss--skizze decomposition is a Goresky-MacPherson stratification

 The opposite of this operation exists too.
 It is called a {\it smoothing operation}.
 Geometrically speaking, a smoothing is applied to the vertex (not a leaf) of a tree having $m\geq2$ edges.
-This smoothing is obtained by ungluing those edges, giving $m$ one-edged trees.
+This smoothing is obtained by ungluing those edges, giving $m$ trees (possibly one-edged) in the boundary of a face of degree $m$.
 This is called a {\it complete smoothing Whitehead move}.
 In this smoothing process, we include also the splitting operation above, i.e. for a given tree with $m\geq3$ edges, replace one vertex by two vertices connected by an edge, such that the valency of the new vertices remains even, and that the condition for flags holds (where ''flags'' are replaced here by incident half-edges).
 This is called the {\it partial smoothing Whitehead move}.